 In addition to regular cleaning, you should test your range hood on a regular basis to make sure that the fans are pulling the air and steam out adequately.
 You can do this by flipping on your fan and placing a small sheet of newspaper close to the fan.
 The fan should be able to pull the paper up and hold it in place over the filter.
 If your range hood fan doesn’t pass this basic test, you may want to get it serviced.
 Grease and dirt can damage your range hood motor and fan, affecting use.

 3. Perform Repairs as Needed

-Of course, if you notice anything is off with your range hood, you should perform repairs as soon as possible!
+Of course, if you notice anything is off with your range hood, you should perform repairs as soon as possible.
 Some common problems encountered when maintaining your range include: not pulling air and smoke properly out of the kitchen, the motor making a loud sound, and the switches not working.
 Whether it’s your lights or fan that doesn’t seem to be functioning properly, a quick diagnosis and repair job will get your range hood back in working order.

 The Experts at Maintaining Your Range

+When you need help with your range hood, you need an expert who can quickly identify the issue and solve the problem so that you can get back to cooking as normal.
 The capable experts at West Coast Chief Repair are skilled and reliable.
 When you need help with your range hood, we’ll send out our teams to identify the problem quickly and solve it so that you can get back to normal, all for a reasonable cost.
 As a local company, we take care of all of our clients with personable, friendly, and high-quality service.
 Don’t cook in the dark, increase your home’s risk for fire or damage your kitchen cabinets.
 Get your range hood fixed quickly and effectively by the experts at Chief Appliance.